GROUP TECHNOLOGIES TAKE ON PRODUCTION AUDIO WITH SOUND DEVICES — CX Network

 With multiple Technical Achievement Awards from the Cinema Audio Society (CAS), recognition from the Association of Motion Picture Sound (AMPS) and many other key industry organizations, Sound Devices’ commitment to innovation and pristine sound is evident in each solution they develop.
 Group Technologies’ aptitude for representing class-leading brands sees them perfectly placed to support and reinforce Sound Device’s distinct standards and dedication to quality.

 “We are thrilled to bring Group Technologies on as our distributor for Australia and New Zealand.
 The company has a strong reputation in our industry for product knowledge and customer support, just like we do at Sound Devices.
-I look forward to working closely with their team,” said Vojtech Pokorny, Vice President of Sales, Sound Devices.
+I look forward to working closely with their team” – Vojtech Pokorny, Vice President of Sales, Sound Devices.

 Subscribe